iambrijeshtoo/JavaScript/notes.md

 - Inclusive: Think of "inclusive" as including everything.
 It means something is in or part of a range or group.
 Imagine a party invitation that says "Everyone is welcome!" - that's inclusive.

 - Exclusive: On the other hand, exclusive means something is not included.
 It's outside of a range or group.
 Think of a VIP club with a sign that says "Members Only" - that's exclusive.

+Can you explain me XXX in javascript in this format with simple language

+What
+Why
+How
+Syntax
+Example
+Note
+Pros
+Cons